 - Pour the water into a pot and add the hibiscus flower and sugar.
 Add the optional ingredients, if you are using them.

-- Bring to boil, cover, and let it simmer with low heat for 10 minutes.
+- Bring to a boil, cover, and let it simmer with low heat for 10 minutes.

-- Take off from the stove and let it cool down for a while.
+- Remove from the stove and let it cool to room temperature.

-- Pour into a pitcher through a strainer, let it cool down until it’s not hot anymore, and store in the refrigerator.
+- Pour into a pitcher through a strainer and store in the refrigerator.

 Now that you have your refrigerated hibiscus concentrate, it’s very easy to make a glass of refreshing iced hibiscus tea: